openvocab/loomio-api-proposal/README.md

  3. 'Integration as a Service', and
  4. 'Open Vocab'

-First, we consider why data integration is desirable and some data integration use-cases.

-Second, we argue that an 'Open Vocab' strategy promotes more democratic and scalable app 'ecosystems' compared to the other options.

-Third, we discuss how app developers can progresively implement an Open Vocab strategy.

-Finally, we make specific API reccomendations for app's that wish to integrate as part of the 'Open App Ecosystem' using Loomio, Cobudget and DemocracyOS as examples.

 ##Why Integrate Data?

-App developers may find further uses for the data generated in other apps.
+Apps host data.
+The hosted Loomio sevice Loomio hosts  developers may find further uses for the data generated in other apps.
 When apps permit users to share data other apps can repurpose the data in different ways.
 Developers can focus on a particular domain where their app excels and allow other apps to deal with the related but separate problems rather than trying to develop a toolbox that does everything.

 The 'blank slate' describes a common problem where a new app could be well designed and potentially useful but lacks content.
 The app's value may rely on having a critical mass of existing data with which the user can interact.
 App promoters are often caught in a catch-22 where they need users to sign up to begin adding content, but find it difficult to convince potential users to do so when this initial content does not exist.
 By connecting and importing data from other apps the app could 'seed' enough content and demonstrate its value to users.

 Users may have political or privacy concerns and wish to host their own a data themselves or with a group they trust.
 In the Web's current state multiple private providers host and control user data and experience.
-These third-party buinesss often provide  a 'free' service to users but typically sell advertising, or onsell user data to advertisers to sustain the business.
-A discussion of the private control of the Web vs the movement to shift control back to users themselves is beyond the scope of this document.
+These third-party buinesss typically provide  a 'free' service to users but sell advertising, or onsell user data to sustain the business.
+A discussion of the private control of data vs the movement to shift control back to users themselves is beyond the scope of this document.
 Suffice to say that many people are not satisfied with the Web in its current state (including us!).

-Lastly, with a conected ecosystem of apps users could avoid some of the more mundane tasks of the Web such as re-enetring their details in various forms.
+Lastly, with a conected ecosystem of apps users could avoid some of the more mundane tasks of the Web such as re-entring their details in various forms.

 -----

-##Strategies for App Ecosystems
+##Strategies for Data Integration

+###Translating Models

 The main problem for any integration strategy is that developers inevitably represent the same or similar data in their apps in different ways.
 Developers call these representations 'models'.